Residence Life Policies

 Upholstered furniture is not permitted on porches, decks, and other areas outside Court apartments, College houses, and townhouses.
 All furniture outside a residence must be manufactured for outdoor use.

 A resident who has lounge furniture in a residence hall room or unauthorized furniture outside will be instructed to return the furniture promptly to its proper place and assessed a fine.

 All residential facilities close for Fall Break, Thanksgiving, winter break (between semesters), and spring break vacations.
-Students must vacate during these breaks and may not be in residential facilities without advance permission from the Office of Residence Life or Security.
+Students must vacate during these breaks and may not be in residential facilities without advance permission from the Office of Residence Life or from Campus Safety and Security.
 Specific dates and times of closings and openings are listed in The Hornet and posted on campus.
 During exam periods, all students must vacate campus housing within 24 hours after their last exam, with the exception of graduating seniors in May.
 Students who arrive early or stay late during a time when residential facilities are closed will either be instructed to leave or assessed a fine of $75 per night.

 Generally, each individual is responsible for his/her personal belongings.
 Students are encouraged to purchase insurance that will cover losses and/or theft.
 Some homeowners' insurance policies cover losses at school.

 Only Lynchburg College lofts are permitted in campus housing.
 Only one loft kit may be used per bed, and total height may not exceed one added loft kit.